satvik8373/Spotify/backend/README.md

-# Spotify Clone Backend API
+# Mavrixfy Backend API

-This is the backend API for the Spotify Clone application.
+This is the backend API for the Mavrixfy application.

 ## Deployment on Vercel